David-TheAnalyst/Cryptocurrency-Market-Trend-Sentiment-Analysis/README.md

 A glimpse of the logic and methodology for the 8nth Insight

-You can explore the code to understand the precise logic and methodology behind these insights [Here](link).
+You can explore the code to understand the precise logic and methodology behind these insights [Here]([link](https://github.com/David-TheAnalyst/Cryptocurrency-Market-Trend-Sentiment-Analysis/blob/main/Cryptocurrency%20Qweries..sql)).

 ## **Key Insights:**